AndreMoreira00/Jarvis/README.md

 ## 📝 Description

-**Jarvis-IF-Ciência** is a cutting-edge project inspired by Iron Man’s glasses, combining artificial intelligence and MediaPipe for gesture-based interaction.
+**Jarvis** is a cutting-edge project inspired by Iron Man’s glasses, combining artificial intelligence and MediaPipe for gesture-based interaction.
 The project aims to create smart glasses running on a Raspberry Pi 3, featuring:

 - **Bone-Conduction Audio Output**: Built into the glasses' frame for discrete audio transmission.
 - **Mini Front Camera**: Captures real-time images and videos for AI-based analysis.